TheMomer/yofetch/README.md

 - Linux x64: prebuilt binaries available in releases, or you can compile from source.
 - Windows, macOS, FreeBSD: currently requires manual compilation.

+---
+Pull requests are allowed, but please don't break the speed and minimalism.